 In an intradermal test, an allergen is injected under the skin with a shot.
 This test is used when a skin prick test is negative but there’s still a reason to suspect an allergy.
 This method can test for reactions to environmental allergens and drugs, including penicillin and other antibiotics, but usually not food.

 An ingestion challenge tests for food and drug allergies.
 This test requires a patient to consume increasing amounts of a potential allergen by mouth.
 Then they’re observed for up to three hours for signs of an allergic reaction.
-More often than not, ingestion challenges are used “with the intention of proving that a food or drug allergy is not present, rather than to confirm an allergy,” said Bajowala, who wrote the 2018 book The Food Allergy Fix: An Integrative and Evidence-Based Approach to Food Allergen Desensitization.
+More often than not, ingestion challenges are used “with the intention of proving that a food or drug allergy is not present, rather than to confirm an allergy,” says Bajowala, who wrote the 2018 book The Food Allergy Fix: An Integrative and Evidence-Based Approach to Food Allergen Desensitization.

 Blood tests called serum IgE tests can provide more detail about exactly how allergic a patient is to a particular item.
-“This may offer insight into potential reaction severity,” said Bajowala, “or provide guidance about the likelihood of having tolerance to certain foods, for example, peanuts, baked milk or baked eggs.”
+“This may offer insight into potential reaction severity,” says Bajowala, “or provide guidance about the likelihood of having tolerance to certain foods, for example, peanuts, baked milk or baked eggs.”

 Patch tests are used for allergic contact dermatitis or delayed food allergies, where symptoms don’t show up until at least a day after exposure to an allergen.
 Common allergens in patch testing include fragrance, ingredients in cosmetics, metals, and preservatives and chemicals.